 What do employers want to find out with this question?

 They want to know what you actually know about THEIR institution.
-They want to find out whether or not you “get” who they really are: their institution’s values, concerns, and interests—because they want to find the best fit for the position.
+They want to find out whether or not you “get” who they really are.
+If you understand their institution’s values—because they want to find the best fit for the position.
 So if you’re clueless in your answer and only talk about yourself and your needs, well, that tells them a lot right there, doesn’t it?

 Do your research in advance so that you can demonstrate in your response the kind of fit you are for their institution.